BOI FAQs: Answers for Reporting LLCs and More

 Alternatively, you and/or your business could get a FinCEN Identifier Number.
 You can provide that number to FinCEN instead on your report(s).

-What does Beneficial Owner mean?
+What Does Beneficial Owner Mean?

-Who counts as a company applicant?
+Who Counts as a Company Applicant?

 Where things get a little confusing is when third parties are brought into the mix.
 For example, if you hired an attorney to form the entity, you and that attorney are likely both company applicants.
 However, if that attorney directed their paralegal to do the drafting and submission, then the attorney and paralegal are likely the two company applicants.

-Basically, if you are making decisions about what is in the formation paperwork, how and when it is being filed, or instructing someone else to make these decisions, you are likely a company applicant.
+Basically, if you are making decisions about what is in the registration paperwork, how and when it is being filed, or instructing someone else to make these decisions, you are likely a company applicant.
 To keep up to date on who is considered a company applicant, visit FinCEN’s FAQ page.

 It currently costs $0 to file your BOI Report.